Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Simulation Model

-The propagator in the left hand side of equation involves time derivatives of the phase space coordinates $(\dot{\mathbf{R}}, \dot{v_\parallel})$ given in \eqref{eq:Rdot} and \eqref{eq:vparadot} solved from Euler-Lagrange equation in gyrocenter space\cite{BrizardHahm_2007}.
-The difference between \eqref{eq:Rdot} and \eqref{eq:vparadot} and the Hamiltonian equations of motion[White\&Chance 1984] in Boozer coordinate system is explained in Appendix \ref{sec:eqs_in_boozer}.
-From the perpendicular Ampere's Law, we have\cite{Porazik_2011,Dong_2017}
+$L$ involves time derivatives of the phase space coordinates $(\dot{\mathbf{R}}, \dot{v_\parallel})$ given in Eqs \eqref{eq:Rdot} and \eqref{eq:vparadot} solved from the Euler-Lagrange equation in gyrocenter space\cite{BrizardHahm_2007}.
+Instead of using the vector form equations, Eqs \eqref{eq:Rdot} and \eqref{eq:vparadot}, the implementation in GTC uses $(\dot{\psi},\dot{\theta},\dot{\zeta},\dot{\rho_\parallel})$ to update the particle coordinate in gyrocenter phasespace.
+Here $(\psi,\theta,\zeta)$ is the Boozer coordinates, and $\rho_\parallel=mv_\parallel/(ZB_0)$.
+The scalar form equations can be obtained directly from the chain rule.

-Define the ion particle weight as $w_{s}=\delta f_{s}/f_{s}$, then the evolution of $w_{s}$ is given by $\frac{dw_s}{dt}=-(1-w_s)\frac{1}{f_{0s}}(L-L_0)f_{0s}$.
-The detailed formula of $w_s$ equation can be found in Appendix \ref{sec:eqs_in_boozer}.
-The equilibrium distribution $f_{0s}$ is solved from \eqref{eq:eqVlasov} and should be the function of constants of motion.
-In \eqref{eq:Ldfs} we usually use approximation form of $f_{0s}$ for simplicity.
-For termal ions and electrons, the shifted Maxwellian distribution is appropriate,